jhap1982/giveituruguay/2011/2011-10-21 - Festhalle, Frankfurt, Germany/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Look Around
+4. Look Around
-Otherside
+5. Otherside
-Throw Away Your Television
+6. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Fire
+8. Fire
-Pea
+9. Pea
-Can't Stop
+10. Can't Stop
-Organic Anti-Beat Box Band tease
+11. Organic Anti-Beat Box Band tease
-Police Station
+12. Police Station
-Me and My Friends
+13. Me and My Friends
-She's Only 18
+14. She's Only 18
-Higher Ground
+15. Higher Ground
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-The Power of Equality
+19. The Power of Equality
-Under the Bridge
+20. Under the Bridge
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes